Make an Anthropologie-Inspired DIY Woven Basket

 Once I covered the ends of my handles, it was smooth sailing.
 Where there were little gaps between rows, I filled in with glue.

-Also, I was liking the look of the white mesh with the rustic look of the jute.
+Also, I liked the look of the white mesh with the rustic look of the jute.
 I made a 2~inch band of jute at the top, cut off the jute, and glued the end to the mesh basket.

 Using a small ruler, I measured down 1.75 inches from the bottom of the top band and made a pencil mark.